 Things to Keep in Mind When Designing Mobile Apps

-Duolingo is an example of an mLearning app done right.
+Duolingo is an example of a mLearning app done right.
 Some aspects to keep in mind when designing apps are:

-- Allow students to compete or track progress of fellow students
+Allow students to compete or track the progress of fellow students